-The recommended year 2050 regional land use and transportation plan described in Chapter I of this volume provides a design for the attainment of the specific regional land use and transportation system development objectives set forth in earlier chapters.
+The recommended year 2050 regional land use and transportation plan ("VISION 2050") described in Chapter 1 of this volume provides a design for the attainment of the specific regional land use and transportation system development objectives set forth in Chapter 3 of Volume II.
 In a practical sense, however, the plan is not complete until the steps required to implement the plan-that is, to convert the plan into action policies and programs-are specified.
-Accordingly, this chapter is presented as a guide for use in the implementation of the recommended land use and transportation system plan.
+Accordingly, this chapter is presented as a guide for use in the implementation of VISION 2050.

-More specifically, this chapter outlines the actions that should be taken by various agencies and units of government in efforts to implement the regional plan.
+More specifically, this chapter outlines the actions that should be taken by various agencies and units of government in efforts to implement VISION 2050.
 Part I of this chapter describes plan implementation recommendations with respect to the land use component of the plan.
 Part II describes the implementation recommendations with respect to the transportation system.
 Part III describes the process for plan adoption, endorsement, and integration.

-Because the Regional Planning Commission as an advisory agency, implementation of the recommended plan will be entirely dependent upon the actions taken by local, county, areawide, State, and Federal agencies of government.
-Agencies and units of government that have a role in plan implementation are listed in Table III-1.
-While this chapter focuses on the role of the various units and agencies of government, it should be recognized that implementation of the regional plan depends as well upon the cooperation of a myriad of private interests.
-These private sector interests range from businesses, developers, builders, and engineering and design consultants-who have a major influence on development patterns in the Region-to private conservancy groups that play an increasingly important role in the protection and management of environmentally significant open spaces.
+Because the Regional Planning Commission is an advisory agency, implementation of VISION 2050 will be entirely dependent upon the actions taken by local, county, areawide, State, and Federal agencies of government.
+Agencies and units of government that have a role in plan implementation are listed in Table 3.1.
+While this chapter focuses on the role of the various units and agencies of government, it should be recognized that implementation of VISION 2050 depends as well upon the cooperation of a myriad of private interests.
+These private sector interests range from businesses, developers, builders, and engineering and design consultants who have a major influence on development patterns in the Region-to private conservancy groups that play an increasingly important role in the protection and management of environmentally significant open spaces.